hagbard/the-flogger-manual/docs/next_formatter.md

 The following tokens always emit a value, so prefix or suffix text is not allowed.

 * `%{message}`:
     * The formatted base message passed to the `log()` method.
-This is formatted as per Java's String Formatter syntax and cannot be customized directly.
+This is formatted according to the chosen backend implementation, and cannot be modified directly by the pattern formatter.
     * This is a built-in format, and cannot be replaced with a plugin.
 * `%{timestamp}`:
     * The timestamp of the log event.
-By default, this is formatted according to ISO-8601 format by default, but this can be modified via the `flogger.message_formatter.timestamp.pattern` option.
+By default, this is formatted according to ISO-8601 format, but this can be modified via the `flogger.message_formatter.timestamp.pattern` option.
     * See [DefaultTimestampFormatter]({{site.next.DefaultTimestampFormatter}}) for more details.
     * This plugin can be changed via `flogger.message_formatter.timestamp.impl`
 * `%{level}`: